Last updated on July 2nd, 2023

 Another important thing to consider is that Christmas markets and decorations stay up for a while.
 This is why January looks usually bright and festive.
 This past winter we had our last Glintwine on February 1st.
 It was the last day for the markets and considering that most markets in Europe close down by January 1st, some a week later, that is a big advantage if you are planning a trip after the holiday season is over everywhere else.

-Remember that Ukraine also has Mountain Range – Carpathians with the largest and most famous ski resort Bukovel.
-And this region in winter offers many Lodgings and Ski Resorts, hiking in the snow and Classic Folclore experience.
+Remember that Ukraine also has Mountain Range – Carpathians with lovely ski resorts and the largest of them Bukovel.
+And this region in winter offers many beautiful accommodation options, hiking in the snow, and Classic Folclore experience.

 There are also hot springs, covered and under the open sky.
 They keep their water pretty hot up to 36°C and no colder than 32°C on coldest days.